nickolasburr/git-extend/README.md

 ## Closures

 A command closure is an executable script that provides additional context when invoking a Git builtin.
-In order for `git-extend` to use a closure, the filename must correspond to the builtin.
-For example, `git-log` for `git log`, `git-add` for `git add`, and so on.
+In order for `git-extend` to use a closure, the file must be:

++ Named to match the corresponding builtin (e.g. `git-log` for `git log`, `git-add` for `git add`, etc.)
-While the aim is to augment existing commands, closures are not limited to builtins.
-You can create arbitrary Git commands using these conventions, and `git-extend` will handle accordingly.
++ Reachable from the `PATH` of the user
++ Executable

+To verify a command closure is usable, run `type -all git-<COMMAND>`, where `<COMMAND>` is the name of the corresponding Git command.

 Templates are provided for several porcelain commands, including: